Are you wondering if you should name your SQL database tables in the singular form or plural form?

 The idea is that developers could see the object name and immediately know it was a view or a table, and develop on it accordingly.

-However, using prefixes on an object name not only wastes valuable characters, it also makes maintenance worse.
+However, using prefixes on an object name not only wastes valuable characters, but it also makes maintenance worse.

 What if you needed to change the table to a view of the same name?
-If you kept using this standard, you’d have to rename it from tbl_ to vw_, causing your code to break unless you changed the code.
+If you keep using this standard, you’d have to rename it from tbl_ to vw_, causing your code to break unless you changed the code.

 If you avoid using prefixes in your SQL table names, it makes maintenance easier.
 It’s a good SQL table naming convention to follow.

 Avoid Concatenating Table Names in Many-to-Many Relationships If Possible

 Let’s say you had a student table and a subject table as I’ve used in many of my SQL function examples.

 A student can have many subjects, and a subject can have many students.